veebuv/veebuv.github.io/_posts/2016-01-26-basic-webpack.markdown

 - What the presets do is provide configurations to babel to use for transformations - like a guideline

-- The code below lets the webpack-derv server know where your content's base is located, so you can ignore the "--content-base src" when you try run ur dev server in the terminal
+- The code below lets the webpack-derv server know where your content's base is located, so you can ignore the *--content-base src* when you try run ur dev server in the terminal

 {% highlight javascript %}